aaron-h6665/How-to-Learn-Git/README.md

 The second tutorial that I did was how to create a GitHub Page.
 I thought that it would be interesting to do, but I ended up realizing that it was too hard to implement.
 I wouldn't recommend this tutorial but if you are interested in creating a blog/page of a repository, this is a basic guide to that.
 * https://github.com/skills/github-pages

 I use VSCode Interpreter, and I wanted to learn how to use Git in VSCode.
 I first noticed that VSCode allows one to link their GitHub account with the local VSCode interpreter, allowing for an easy connection between code and GitHub, so I did that.
 I found out how to do this on my own, but if you need a guide I will put it in the first bullet point below.
-Afterwards, I download Git for Windows, to be able to exploit Git (link to Git in the second bullet below).
+Afterwards, I downloaded Git for Windows, to be able to exploit Git (link to Git in the second bullet below).
 Now, I was ready to learn how to use Git.
 The video that I found most helpful was under VSCode's YouTube channel, which was "Official Beginner's Guide to GitHub Using VSCode."
 It helped a lot with the basics of how to use Git source control with VSCode, but you need to practice and review the video a few times to fully understand everything about committing, branching, merging, and push/pulling.
 I have put that video below as well.
-I would recommend at of these steps (some are mandatory, like installing Git!).
+I would recommend all of these steps (some are mandatory, like installing Git!).
 * https://www.youtube.com/watch?v=uqZwcUTVew8
 * https://git-scm.com/downloads
 * https://www.youtube.com/watch?v=i_23KUAEtUM&t=254s&pp=ygUTZ2l0aHViIHdpdGggdnMgY29kZQ%3D%3D